UniSiegenWiNeMe/AR-Instructions-Unity/README.md

 # AR Instructions

 **This application is under development.
-When you find a bug or have some suggestions, please create an issue here**
+When you find a bug or have some suggestions, please create an issue here.**

 AR Instructions is an authoring tool for creating instructions for AR in AR.
 The very general structure of the application allows to create instructions for basically everything.